 We use EMDR for trauma patients who wish to diminish the negative feelings associated with an accident, attack or another disturbing event.
 As the name suggests, this practice uses bilateral eye movements.
 The therapist uses hand motions to guide the patient’s eyes from side to side.
 During this practice, the therapist asks the patient to focus on the feelings, rather than the incident, in hopes of eradicating the negative emotions.
 The objective is to replace the existing negative feelings with positive ones.

-Experienced in this form of treatment, Jennifer has worked with both male and female patients dealing with a number of different traumatic events.
-It is her goal to help patients feel welcomed, safe, and heard, in order for them to heal, grow and improve.
-She strives to ensure each patient has the tools they need to live a fulfilled life, and not be inhibited by the distressing memories and/or beliefs that may have been holding them back.
+Experienced in this form of treatment, our counselors have worked with a variety of patients dealing with a number of different traumatic events.
+It is our goal to help patients feel welcomed, safe, and heard, in order for them to heal, grow and improve.
+We strive to ensure each patient has the tools they need to live a fulfilled life, and not be inhibited by the distressing memories and/or beliefs that may have been holding them back.